By

 Statement mirrors

 They come in all shapes and sizes, but round bathroom mirrors are becoming increasingly popular.
 Many of the elements that make up a bathroom, especially wall tiles, tend to be very straight-lined, so the use of curves help to break up these lines.
-Round mirrors (like the Huldra wall-mounted mirror from Made, £150, below) offer a very focussed area on the face, but two oblong mirrors above the basins on a double vanity unit look great.
+Round mirrors (like the Mollie brushed brass mirror from Bathroom Mountain below) offer a very focussed area on the face, but two oblong mirrors above the basins on a double vanity unit look great.